dajiaji/python-cwt/docs/cose_usage.rst

     >>> ctx.decode(encoded, mac_key)
     b'Hello world!'

 This page shows various examples to use COSE API in this library.
-Specific examples are as follows:

 .. contents::
    :local: